Cathedral of St. John the Divine: Residential buildings

 In 2008, the cathedral leased the southeast corner of its property, which contained the cathedral's playground and Rose Garden, to the AvalonBay Communities, which built a luxury apartment building called the Avalon Morningside Park.
 The project includes 295 apartments, of which 20% are affordable housing units, as well as replacement rose garden.
-The cathedral leased the northeastern edge of its property, formerly a parking lot, in 2012.
+The cathedral leased out the northeastern edge of its property, formerly a parking lot, in 2012.
 The lessee was the Brodsky Organization, which built a residential building called the Enclave between 2014 and 2015.
 The Enclave consists of 428 rental apartments in two 15-story buildings, separated by the passageway leading to the northern transept; an underground gallery connects the two buildings.

-Both developments leased the land from the cathedral for 99-year terms.
-The lease on the land under the Enclave pays the Cathedral about $3 million a year; the lease on the Avalon, about $2.5 million.
+Both developments originally leased the land from the cathedral for 99-year terms.
+The lease on the land under the Enclave paid the Cathedral about $3 million a year; the lease on the Avalon, about $2.5 million.
+The land under Avalon Morningside Heights was sold in December 2017 to the owner of the apartment complex for $95 million.
+In September 2019, the land under the Enclave was sold to Brodsky for $57 million.